abitofhelp/servicelib/middleware/README.md

 6. **Testing**: Test middleware in isolation and as part of the chain.

 7. **Logging**: Include relevant information in logs, but be careful not to log sensitive data.

+### Core Types

+Description of the main types provided by the middleware.

+#### Type 1

+Description of Type 1 and its purpose.

+See the [Type 1 example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to use Type 1.

+### Key Methods

+Description of the key methods provided by the middleware.

+#### Method 1

+Description of Method 1 and its purpose.

+See the [Method 1 example](../EXAMPLES/middleware/basic_usage/main.go) for a complete, runnable example of how to use Method 1.

+## Examples

+For complete, runnable examples, see the following files in the EXAMPLES directory:

+- [Basic Usage](../EXAMPLES/middleware/basic_usage/main.go) - Shows basic usage of the middleware
+- [Advanced Configuration](../EXAMPLES/middleware/basic_usage/main.go) - Shows advanced configuration options
+- [Error Handling](../EXAMPLES/middleware/error_handling/main.go) - Shows how to handle errors

+## Best Practices

+1. **Best Practice 1**: Description of best practice 1
+2. **Best Practice 2**: Description of best practice 2
+3. **Best Practice 3**: Description of best practice 3

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../middleware1/README.md) - Description of how this middleware relates to Component 1
+- [Component 2](../middleware2/README.md) - Description of how this middleware relates to Component 2

+## Contributing

+Contributions to this middleware are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License